HigherOrderCO/Kind/DOCUMENTATION.md

 ```

 It says that the empty list is a list of trues (`at_nil`) and that appending
 true to a list of trues is still a list of trues (`at_cons`).
+It is impossible
-You can make all
+to create a `AllTrue(list)` with a false element.
+You can make all sorts of
-sorts of specifications using indexed datatypes, making them extremely
+specifications using indexed datatypes, making them extremely powerful.
-powerful.

 Motive
 ------

+Until now, we've almost always omitted the type annotation of case expressions;
+that is, its motive.
+But motives are important when you want the return type of
-In Formality, the type returned by a case expression can depend on the matched
+a case expression to depend on the matched value.
-value by using it on the motive.
 For example:

 ```haskell
 import Base#